intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 are negative long-term consequences to interoperability if an implementation applies Postel's advice.

-This document shows that flaw in Postel's logic originates from the presumed inability to affect change in a system the size of the Internet.
+The flaw in Postel's logic originates from the presumption of an inability to affect change in a system the size of the Internet.
 That is, once a protocol specification is published, changes that might be different to the practice of existing implementations are not feasible.

 Many of the shortcomings that lead to applications of the robustness principle are avoided for protocols under active maintenance.
 Active protocol maintenance